-(1) University-issued bicycle registration tags shall be displayed below the bicycle seat on the bicycle frame facing forward

-(2) Each bicycle shall be registered during the term its owner first is enrolled as a student and/or is employed at the University of Oregon.
+- (1) University-issued bicycle registration tags shall be displayed below the bicycle seat on the bicycle frame facing forward. - (2) Each bicycle shall be registered during the term its owner first is enrolled as a student and/or is employed at the University of Oregon.
 Bicycle licenses shall be renewed each two years thereafter.
-Lifelong permits and courtesy permits are also available.

-(3) Illegible or defaced bicycle registration tags shall be replaced within 30 days at 1/2 the regular registration fee.

-(4) Bicycle license/registration fees are published annually as a listing within OAR Chapter 571, Division 60 - University of Oregon, under the subheading, Parking-Bicycle Fees.

-(5) Unregistered bicycles owned by faculty, staff, students or frequent campus visitors are subject to citation and fine.
+Lifelong permits and courtesy permits are also available. - (3) İllegible or defaced bicycle registration tags shall be replaced within 30 days at 1/2 the regular registration fee. - (4) Bicycle license/registration fees are published annually as a listing within OAR chapter 571, division 60 University of Oregon, under the subheading, Parking-Bicycle Fees. - (5) Unregistered bicycles owned by faculty, staff, students or frequent campus visitors are subject to citation and fine.
 The first five citations issued any academic term to unregistered bicycles owned by campus visitors shall be eligible for waiver of the fine.
-After the fifth citation in any one term, visitors shall then be liable for the fine by reason of further citations that term.

-(6) Bicycles not registered with the Office of Public Safety are subject to impoundment.
+After the fifth citation in any one term, visitors shall then be liable for the fine by reason of further citations that term. - (6) Bicycles not registered with the Office of Public Safety are subject to impoundment.

-Stat.
-Auth.: ORS Ch.
-351, 352, 483 & 487

-Stats.
-Implemented: 818.400 et seq

-Hist.: UOO 1-1983, f. & ef.
+Hist.: UOO 1-1983, f. & cert. ef.
 1-10-83; UOO 8-1990, f. & cert. ef.
 11-6-90